 House Training

-Here at Golden Valley Kennels we will lay your puppies foundation for potty training from 3 weeks onward.
+Here at Golden Valley Kennels we will lay your puppies' foundation for potty training from 3 weeks onward.
 When you are house training your new puppy, you will want to keep a couple of things in mind.
 You want to continue house training the second you take your puppy home and start building those good habits.
-A great way to get your dog used to going outside is to keep them confined to a small area or crate.
-Dogs instinctively don't like to potty around their beds, which should discourage them from going inside the house.
+Golden Retrievers are eager to learn and typically understand to potty outdoors very quickly when approached with patience and positive support.
+Dogs instinctively don't like to potty in their home.

 You should be taking your puppy out every couple of hours.
 Whenever they successfully relieve themselves, remember to give them praise and a treat to positively reinforce their behavior.